MicrosoftDocs/power-platform/power-platform/guidance/coe/after-setup-tenant-hygiene.md

 When an employee who is responsible for an app or flow within Power Platform leaves the organization, they may leave behind components they've built, known as orphaned resources.
 These resources can pose a security risk if they aren't properly managed or maintained.
 To address this issue, the CoE Starter Kit includes a process to identify and clean up orphaned resources.

-This process is designed to run daily checks for any resources that are owned by former employees, ensuring that these resources are either reassigned to a new owner or removed from the tenant if they are no longer needed.
+This process is designed to run daily checks for any resources that are owned by former employees, ensuring that these resources are either reassigned to a new owner or removed from the tenant if they're no longer needed.
 This component can help keep your Power Platform solutions are secure and compliant, even when employee turnover occurs.

 ![Screenshot of orphaned resources adaptive card sent to line manager](media/orphanedobjects2.png)